Behind the Impact - Joel Bird

 What's your go-to productivity hack when you need to power through a big project or deadline?

 Generally, it’s a cup of coffee, headphones with some good 90’s rock music on, and blocking my calendar.
-I always make sure that I build a high-level plan for what I need to get done.
-Not too detailed that I get caught in the weeds, but with enough detail that I know what I need to do next.
+I always make sure that I build a high level plan for what I need to get done.
+Not too detailed I get caught in the weeds, but with enough detail that I know what I need to do next.

 If you could switch jobs with anyone on the team for a day, who would it be and why?